Southwest High School (Fort Worth, Texas)

 Southwest High School is a public high school in Fort Worth, Texas, United States.
 It is one of fourteen traditional high schools in the Fort Worth Independent School District.
-The school has an enrollment of about 1,288 with a teaching staff of about 85.
+The school has an enrollment of approximately 1,300 with a teaching staff of approximately 85.
 Southwest is classified as a 5A school in the state of Texas.

 History

 Southwest High School was established in the fall of 1967 and first opened in January 1968 when the student body transferred from temporary facilities at Paschal High School.

-Since 1968, thousands of changes have taken place in the school, city, state, country, and world.
-At the time it first opened its doors Southwest was in a new neighborhood adjacent to ranch land, serving a 20-year-old neighborhood that bordered its back fence.
+When the school first opened, it was in a new neighborhood adjacent to ranch land, serving a 20-year-old neighborhood that bordered its back fence.
 The student population reached the 2,000 mark within a year, peaking at approximately 2,400.
-Today Southwest is just one of the twenty one Fort Worth ISD high schools in a city of more than 800,000 residents.
+In 2025 Southwest is just one of the 29 Fort Worth ISD high schools in a city of more than one million residents.

-The school mascot was originally a Confederate Rebel and was later changed to the Raider because of complaints by community leaders and to better represent the diverse student body.
+The school mascot was originally a Confederate Rebel, and was later changed to the Raider because of complaints by community leaders, and to better represent the diverse student body.
 The school's colors are cardinal red, royal blue, and white.

-Raider athletics

-The 2010 football season led to the Raiders' first playoff win in school history.
-The Raiders played Springtown High School in the first round and won by scoring a touchdown in the final seconds of the game 38-37.
-In 2012 the Raiders, advanced two rounds beating the Everman Bulldogs on a touchdown pass then advancing to meet Rider in Wichita Falls in a hard-fought game ending with Rider advancing.

-In 2007, the Southwest Raider basketball team advanced to the state championship game against South Oak Cliff High School, but lost by a score of 80-77.

-The Raiders baseball team has advanced to the playoffs for the last 20 consecutive years.

-The Southwest boys track team won their first regional championship in 2013 and made their third straight trip to the state meet.

-Raider music

-Choir

-In the 2007-2008 and 2008-2009 school years, the Southwest High School A Cappella choir earned three first divisions on stage and two first divisions and one second division in sight singing for the University Interscholastic League's concert/sightsinging contest.
-In the 2010-2011 school year, Southwest's A Cappella choir was the only high school choir in FWISD to receive sweepstakes awards at the UIL competition.
-In the 2012-2013 school year, the A Capella choir was, again, the only FWISD high school choir to receive a sweepstakes at the UIL competition.